JohnNasitem/PayorLedger/README.md

 # PayorLedger

 A desktop ledger application built with WPF that enables users to log and manage debts.
-Each payor is represented as a row, each loan as a column, and the grid tracks how much each payor owes for each loan.
+Columns represent loan types, and rows represent loan instances.
 The application supports easy data entry and provides a clear overview of totals per payor and per loan.

 # Project Overview